CyanCaynRoblox/sponsorship-portal-source/README.md

 # sponsorship-portal-source
-Source code for Sponsorship Portal, allows creators and companies to connect, make the proccess for sponsoring more streamlined, and
+Source code for Sponsorship Portal, which allows creators and companies to connect, make the process for sponsoring more streamlined, and will sponsors and creators to find related creators/sponsors.
+Please keep in mind that this is a work in progress!!!